Checklist for direct transit with Passar

 - with the foreign customs authorities to find out which export regulations apply in the exporting country and which import regulations apply in the country of destination.

-- Before entering Switzerland, either you or your freight forwarder vor freight forwarder must prepare a transit goods declaration (transit accompanying document, TAD).
-For further information see: common transit procedure (CTP) and regulation R14-01 (see below).
+- Before entering Switzerland, either you or your freight forwarder must lodge a transit goods declaration (transit accompanying document, TAD) in the customs system of the relevant country abroad.

-- Since 1 June 2023 or the rollout of Passar 1.0, transit goods declarations (TGD) must be linked («referenced») to a transport declaration (declaration of the means of transport).
+- The transit goods declarations (TGD) must be linked («referenced») to a transport declaration (declaration of the means of transport).
 Both elements are required to trigger transit entry (activation).
 The transit goods declaration does not become legally binding until it is activated.

 - We recommend our free Activ app for creating transport declarations: drivers use their smartphone to scan the MRN printed on the transit accompanying document and simply present the Activ app at the Swiss border.
 Activation takes place automatically.